-An Open Space Development Plan (OSDP) as defined in RSA 674.21 VI. is a form of residential subdivision whereby a developer may be permitted an increase in development density above traditional zoning densities and added flexibility in lot size, frontage, and setbacks provided that (1) common open land is permanently preserved, (2) viewsheds, watersheds, and other natural resources are protected, including shoreline protection overlay and wetlands conservation districts, (3) the development meets Planning Board criteria for approval (see PB criteria under provisions), and (4) goals of the Master Plan are met.
+An Open Space Development Plan (OSDP) or Village Plan Alternative (VPA) as defined in RSA 674.21 VI. is a form of residential subdivision whereby a developer may be permitted an increase in development density above traditional zoning densities and added flexibility in lot size, frontage, and setbacks provided that (1) common open land is permanently preserved, (2) viewsheds, watersheds, and other natural resources are protected, including shoreline protection overlay and wetlands conservation districts, (3) the development meets Planning Board criteria for approval (see PB criteria under provisions), and (4) goals of the Master Plan are met.

-An OSDP has several advantages to the Town of Jaffrey and reflects the goals of the Master Plan.
-An OSDP (1) provides a means of preserving open space for conservation, agriculture, recreation, etc., (2) preserves and enhances the rural character of neighborhoods, and the town as a whole, by protecting natural features and viewsheds, (3) protects natural resources including wildlife corridors, (4) reduces the number of roadside curb-cuts and reduces the spread of "cookie cutter" development along public roadways, and (5) promotes the more sensitive siting of buildings and better overall site planning.
+An OSDP or VPA has several advantages to the Town of Jaffrey and reflects the goals of the Master Plan.
+An OSDP or VPA (1) provides a means of preserving open space for conservation, agriculture, recreation, etc., (2) preserves and enhances the rural character of neighborhoods, and the town as a whole, by protecting natural features and viewsheds, (3) protects natural resources including wildlife corridors, (4) reduces the number of roadside curb-cuts and reduces the spread of "cookie cutter" development along public roadways, and (5) promotes the more sensitive siting of buildings and better overall site planning.

-There are several advantages to an OSDP from the standpoint of the developer.
-Subject to the provisions noted below, an OSDP may provide a development density incentive for a developer.
-To a developer, an OSDP also (1) permits economies in road construction, road maintenance, public utilities and public service, (2) provides flexibility in creating housing in pleasant, natural surroundings, presumably increasing property marketability, (3) creates ability to place open space into conservation easement, and (4) permits flexibility of building requirements such as lot sizes, frontages and setbacks.
+There are several advantages to an OSDP or VPA from the standpoint of the developer.
+Subject to the provisions noted below, an OSDP or VPA may provide a development density incentive for a developer.
+To a developer, an OSDP or VPA also (1) permits economies in road construction, road maintenance, public utilities and public service, (2) provides flexibility in creating housing in pleasant, natural surroundings, presumably increasing property marketability, (3) creates ability to place open space into conservation easement, and (4) permits flexibility of building requirements such as lot sizes, frontages and setbacks.